mctools/ncrystal/docs/ncmat_doc.md

 ## The @SPACEGROUP section ##

-This optional section contains the space group number of the crystal symmetry, which must be mathematically consistent with the unit cell layout provided in the @CELL and @ATOMPOSITIONS sections.
+This optional (but highly recommended) section contains the space group number of the crystal symmetry, which must be mathematically consistent with the unit cell layout provided in the @CELL and @ATOMPOSITIONS sections.
 The space group number is given as a single integer with a value from 1 to 230.

 ## The @DEBYETEMPERATURE section ##